aurer/jsgradient/README.md

     jsgradient.gradientList('#07E3F2', '#155994', '#demo');

 You can pass in the colors in the following formats: ‘fff’, ‘#fff’, ‘ffffff’ or ‘#ffffff’.
-The list element can also be passed in as a string e.g. ‘#demo’ or as a jquery object e.g. $(‘#demo’);
+The list element can also be passed in as a string like above or as a DOM element e.g.

+	jsgradient.gradientList('#07E3F2', '#155994', document.querySelector('#demo'));

 You can also call the generateGradient() function as the example below shows and this will return the array of hex colors for you do use however you like.